nooshin-kohli/ROS_Class/README.md

 # ROS_Class
+Here are some simple scripts for inspiration in your work.
 Considering ROS Noetic is installed on your Ubuntu 20.04, we will guide you to configure your workspace.
 If you haven't installed ROS yet, you can use this link http://wiki.ros.org/noetic/Installation/Ubuntu to do so.
 ## Creating catkin workspace
 If you have sourced the setup.bash in your .bashrc you can pass the below command.